 How do I change my major?

-The School of Fine Arts has special admission requirements, and students pursuing the following majors are required to submit a portfolio and/or schedule an audition: architecture, interior design, art, art education, graphic design, music, music education, music performance, and theatre.
+The School of Creative Arts has special admission requirements, and students pursuing majors within this division (i.e., architecture, interior design, art, art education, graphic design, music, music education, music performance, or theatre) are required to submit a portfolio and/or schedule an audition.
 For more information, call the School office at 513-529-6010.